firebelly/wic-old/README.md

 This repo houses the inherited code for the site that will be sunset once our newly redesigned and redeveloped version lands.
 We inherited the old WIC site from another agency, with very little instruction on the deploy process, etc.

-## DNS & Hosting & DB
+## DNS & Hosting

-Currently, DNS management is handled within [AWS's Route 53](https://us-east-1.console.aws.amazon.com/route53/v2/home?region=us-west-2#Dashboard); the domain name signupwic.com, along with its wildcard subdomains, are pointed to our [Firebelly Forge server, "signupwic--archive"](https://forge.laravel.com/servers/738991/sites).
+Currently, DNS management is handled within [AWS's Route 53](https://us-east-1.console.aws.amazon.com/route53/v2/home?region=us-west-2#Dashboard); the domain name signupwic.com, along with its wildcard subdomains, are pointed to 159.65.220.15, our [Firebelly Forge server IP, "signupwic--archive"](https://forge.laravel.com/servers/738991/sites).
 SSL certs are also handled in Forge.

+- WIC's frontend production code lives on Forge
+- WIC's backend production code lives on AWS; this is the Wordpress layer that houses WIC office content.

 <img width="1446" alt="aws_dns" src="https://github.com/firebelly/wic-old/assets/1038765/a63d6025-29e2-455f-905d-7049f686a3e6">

 [DNS Records](https://us-east-1.console.aws.amazon.com/route53/v2/hostedzones?region=us-east-1#ListRecordSets/Z217C3DOANTT8S)

+## EC2

+The only server (or, _instance_) we care about here is the "wic-offices-backend" instance.

 <img width="1677" alt="aws_ec2_instances" src="https://github.com/firebelly/wic-old/assets/1038765/db355958-7c03-483e-a355-b6b97ba7ff5b">